tus-kondolab/iso2gene/README.md

 For RSEM input, `effective_length` values smaller than `1` are clamped to `1` to match tximport's RSEM behavior.

+## GZIP Input

+iso2gene reads plain text and `.gz` inputs directly.
+This applies to quantification files, `tx2gene` maps, sample sheets, and GTF files used by `make-map`.

 ## Command Line